Project

 Actions #7

-Updated by Alexander Henket almost 11 years ago
+Updated by Alexander Henket over 11 years ago

 Thanks!
 Indeed working off System:currentTimeMillis() works, but here's what I do not get: why do I need that extension function?
 Working off the same logic using current-dateTime() does not have the same result.
 This must mean that initialization occurs differently between the extension call and the regular XQuery function call.
 That's unexpected at least.